-Run Log Analytics and hunting queries across Azure Sentinel workspaces
+Run Log Analytics and hunting queries across Microsoft Sentinel workspaces

 Use automation for cross-workspace management

-Use Azure Lighthouse in conjunction with Azure Sentinel to manage the security of Office 365 environments across tenants.
-First, out-of-the box Office 365 data connectors must be enabled in the managed tenant so that information about user and admin activities in Exchange and SharePoint (including OneDrive) can be ingested to an Azure Sentinel workspace within the managed tenant.
+Use Azure Lighthouse in conjunction with Microsoft Sentinel to monitor the security of Office 365 environments across tenants.
+First, out-of-the box Office 365 data connectors must be enabled in the managed tenant so that information about user and admin activities in Exchange and SharePoint (including OneDrive) can be ingested to a Microsoft Sentinel workspace within the managed tenant.
 This includes details about actions such as file downloads, access requests sent, changes to group events, and mailbox operations, along with information about the users who performed the actions.
 Office 365 DLP alerts are also supported as part of the built-in Office 365 connector.

-You can enable the Microsoft Cloud App Security (MCAS) connector to stream alerts and Cloud Discovery logs into Azure Sentinel.
-This lets you gain visibility into cloud apps, get sophisticated analytics to identify and combat cyberthreats, and control how data travels.
-Activity logs for MCAS can be consumed using the Common Event Format (CEF).
+Microsoft Defender for Cloud Apps connector to stream alerts and Cloud Discovery logs into Microsoft Sentinel.
+This gives you visibility into cloud apps, provides sophisticated analytics to identify and combat cyberthreats, and helps yuo control how data travels.
+Activity logs for Defender for Cloud Apps can be consumed using the Common Event Format (CEF).

 After setting up Office 365 data connectors, you can use cross-tenant Microsoft Sentinel capabilities such as viewing and analyzing the data in workbooks, using queries to create custom alerts, and configuring playbooks to respond to threats.

 Protect intellectual property